Parax7/heroku-app-deploy/README.md

 # heroku-app-deploy
+Hello World im Qamar-un-Nisa!
-Hello World app on node.js to deploy on Heroku
+app on node.js to deploy on Heroku